Adopted 18 February 2001, revised 26 May 2002, 20th May 2007 and 8th October 2021.

 [8.6] The Committee shall have power to suspend or exclude any officer or member without apology.

-[8.7] The Committee shall make such arrangements as it deems appropriate for the cataloguing and safe custody of all books, records and artefacts, howsoever acquired, and make these items available for examination by any member within fourteen days of a request to do so.
+[8.7] The Committee shall make such arrangements as it deems appropriate for the cataloguing and safe custody of all books and records howsoever acquired, and make these items available for examination by any member within fourteen days of a request to do so.

 [8.8] No officer or member of the Committee shall acquire any interest in property or monies belonging to the Society (otherwise than as a Trustee for the Society) or receive remuneration or be interested (otherwise than as a Member of the Committee) in any contract entered into by the Committee.

 [9.1] All funds and financial assets of the Society shall be held, applied and paid out in furtherance of the objects of the Society as the Committee shall direct.
-Pending such direction, all funds, except for petty cash not normally exceeding £20.00 required for immediate use, shall be held in a separate bank account in the name of the Society with such bankers as the Committee shall direct.
+Pending such direction, all funds shall be held in a separate bank account in the name of the Society with such bankers as the Committee shall direct.

 [9.3] The Committee shall have power to invest any funds as are not required to meet the Society’s immediate liabilities with an agreed Bank or Building Society or in Gilt-edged securities.
 No other form of investment shall be undertaken.